Epix-Incorporated/Adonis/README.md

 1. Download the repository to your computer's file system.
 2. Install and use a plugin like [Rojo](https://rojo.space/) to compile Adonis into a `rbxmx` file.
-    If using Rojo, you can run `rojo build /path/to/adonis -o Adonis.rbxmx` to build a `rbxmx`.
+    If using Rojo, you can run `rojo build /path/to/adonis -o Adonis.rbxmx` to build an `rbxmx`.
 3. Import the compiled model file into Studio.

 ℹ️ **Note:** By default, loaders compiled from the repository have [`DebugMode`](#🔧-debug-mode) enabled.

-**⚠️ Method 3 compiles the _bleeding edge_ version of Adonis, which may be not fully tested and highly unstable.**
+**⚠️ Method 3 compiles the _bleeding edge_ version of Adonis, which may be not fully tested and is highly unstable.**

 ### ⚙️ Configuring Adonis